 Microsoft blue, a new blue, is the loudest blue, because who would ever wonder why Microsoft is blue?
 Microsoft blue is Weezer blue.

-In an interview a few years ago, Mark Zuckerberg explained why Facebook is blue:
+a few years ago, Mark Zuckerberg explained why Facebook is

 Colors don’t matter much to Zuckerberg; a few years ago, he took an online test and realized that he was red-green color-blind.
 Blue is Facebook’s dominant color, because, as he said, ‘blue is the richest color for me—I can see all of blue.”